-- 1. Reduce the number of registered waste tire haulers that do not submit manifests to no more than 5 percent of the active tire haulers - 2.
-Reduce the percentage of active tire haulers whose manifest form error rate is greater than 10 percent - 3.
-Track the number of complaint forms received, including the "204 Form" from solid waste disposal sites and waste and used tire facilities documenting unregistered hauling vehicles transporting more than 10 tires, hauler observation forms reporting waste tire haulers that may be violating waste tire hauler and manifest requirements, and waste tire complaints received from the public - 4.
-Monitor the quantity of waste or used tires being picked up or delivered annually
+- 1. Increase the number of registered haulers submitting manifests electronically into WTMS. - 2.
+Track, report, and follow up on complaints and referrals received from: - a. the "204 Form" from solid waste disposal sites and waste and used tire facilities documenting unregistered hauling vehicles transporting more than 10 tires, - b. hauler observation forms reporting waste tire haulers that may be violating waste tire hauler and manifest requirements, and - c. the public. - 3.
+Monitor and report the quantity of waste or used tires being picked up or delivered annually.